mmcqd/datatt/README.md

   def xs : List^1 Type => cons Nat nil
   def f (x : Type) : Type => x
   def g : Type^2 -> Type^2 => f^2
 * A (very basic) "module" system, allowing definitions to be imported from other files.
-There are no actual modules, and an import simply bring all definitions    from the imported file into scope, unqualified.
+There are no actual modules, and an import simply brings all definitions    from the imported file into scope, unqualified.
   ```
   import nat
   import bool